 Interest

-A percentage fee added on the the principle.
+A percentage fee is added on to the principle of a loan or line of credit.

 Compound interest